Click here for full view.

 the same as what is given at our 3-hour live program.

-We are currently presenting notary seminars at Columbia-Greene Community College,
+We have presented our live notary seminars at Columbia-Greene Community College,

 We provide you with sample forms